|

 that certain area, or certain habitat.
 A detailed report to follow:

-Forest
+The LHHV Forest

 Dam Wildlife Management Area.

-pine and mixed pine/hardwood forest.
-Part of the Forest, will be administered by the LHHV through its Wildlife Habitat and Penn’s Wood’s Laboratory in Penn State university.
+LHHV through its Wildlife Habitat and Penn’s Wood’s Laboratory in Penn State university.

-Protection System, will be the primary objective of this experimental forest to aide and study wildlife and forest management
+Since its adoption into the Awareness of Forest Protection System, will be the primary objective of this experimental forest to aide and study wildlife

-wildlife management, forest recreation, and environmental science and much more.
+majoring in forestry, wildlife management, forest recreation, and environmental science and much more.

-represents the commitment of the volunteers to meet the changing needs and perspectives of society.
-Unique in its concept
+volunteers to meet the changing needs and perspectives of society.
+Unique in its concept and design, it features the first

-and design, it features the first major trail in this region designed and constructed for universal accessibility.
-Two separate
+major trail in this region designed and constructed for universal accessibility.
+Two separate loops, spanning a distance of

-loops, spanning a distance of 2.8 miles, take visitors into some of the most dynamic and scenic areas of the Forest.
+2.8 miles, take visitors into some of the most dynamic and scenic areas of the Forest.

-Sleepy Hollow is a cool, clear, spring-fed perennial
+Sleepy Hollow is a cool, clear, spring-fed

-against the rush of modern time.
+stand stalwart against the rush of modern time.

 The rich, moist soils along the creek support diverse vegetation dominated by hardwoods.
-The large, old trees in this
+The large,

-area offer the visitor a soothing environment for exercise as well as opportunities for quiet reflection and relaxation.
-Since
+old trees in this area offer the visitor a soothing environment for exercise as well as opportunities for quiet reflection

-is an inherent part of the unobtrusive visitor's experience.
+(especially birding) is an inherent part of the unobtrusive visitor's experience.

 Management Loop

-As environmental issues become increasingly a part of public awareness and concern, the LHHV Volunteers is
+As environmental issues become increasingly a part of public awareness and concern, the LHHV

-can be imposed, the Management Loop will be dedicated to the demonstration of the best management practices for both timber
+the demonstration of the best management practices for both timber and wildlife.
+Winding 2.0 miles through five different

-and wildlife.
-Winding 2.0 miles through five different units of the Forest, this loop will provide visitors a chance
+units of the Forest, this loop will provide visitors a chance to view an array of forest management practices

-to view an array of forest management practices at various stages of process.
-Not just a path through the Forest, the
+at various stages of process.
+Not just a path through the Forest, the trail is like a corridor

-trail is like a corridor through time.
-Integrated into the management objectives for each different area, it will permit visitors
+through time.
+Integrated into the management objectives for each different area, it will permit visitors to witness firsthand

-to witness firsthand the forest's response to various treatments across the years.
-Visitors may also observe wildlife while
+the forest's response to various treatments across the years.
+Visitors may also observe wildlife while learning about a variety

-learning about a variety of forest habitats.
+of forest habitats.

 General Information

-Approximately one half of the more than 300 species of birds which are common to western Pennsylvania are found in the various habitat types on the Forest.
-More than 80 species of butterflies add color and quiet beauty, while the anticipation
+common to western Pennsylvania are found in the various habitat types on the Forest.
+More than 80 species of butterflies add color and quiet beauty, while the anticipation of catching a glimpse of

-of catching a glimpse of one of the roughly 30 indigenous mammals makes each visit exciting for wildlife lovers.
+one of the roughly 30 indigenous mammals makes each visit exciting for wildlife lovers.

-The changing climate
+The changing

-of our region permits a few short months of which to use the trail and invites visitors to appreciate the special beauty each season brings.
+climate of our region permits a few short months of which to use the trail and invites visitors to appreciate the special beauty each season brings.
 The trail will be open

 to the public daily during daylight hours for wheelchair and foot traffic only.
 Binoculars and cameras can enhance lasting